KorevaarLab

 Lab

 We aim to develop chemistry that introduces life-like behavior in synthetic matter.
 We study self-organization processes that take place at the 0.1 – 10 mm length scale and emerge from combinations of molecular assembly, chemical reaction networks and physicochemical phenomena such as surface tension gradients.
-Currently, we are exploring how self-organization of amphiphile networks open new pathways in reconfigurable matter and neuromorphic systems.
+Currently, we are exploring how self-organization of amphiphile networks opens new pathways in reconfigurable matter and neuromorphic systems.

 Autonomous mesoscale positioning emerging from myelin filament self-organization and Marangoni flows